 Dr. Buteyko compared breathing to atomic energy: from his perspective, the awesome power of breathing was capable of destroying and rebuilding health extraordinary fast.
 Similar to radiation, air – when consumed normally – is beneficial; however, when the norm is exceeded, it becomes dangerous.
 What is the norm?
 Russian doctors measure it as five liters of air per minute.

 Metaphorically speaking, over-breathing is similar to subtle venom.
 Poisoning the body with hyperventilation inevitably results in the development of health problems: eventually, the weakest organ or system becomes dysfunctional.
-To correct this, you might take prescriptions drugs or food supplements, get surgery or acupuncture, receive chemotherapy or do an intensive cleansing.
+To correct this, you might take prescription drugs or food supplements, get surgery or acupuncture, receive chemotherapy or do an intensive cleansing.
 These treatments might improve your condition but only to a certain degree: until over-breathing is eliminated, you are not going to become truly healthy.
 There is no health without healthy breathing!

 Here is how Dr. Buteyko described the main postulates of his theory: When an excessive amount of air is consumed, a large amount of carbon dioxide is removed from the organism, consequently reducing the CO2 content of the lungs, blood, and tissue cells.
 Hyperventilation-caused CO2 deficiency produces pH alkaline shifts in the blood and tissue cells.
 The pH shifts interfere with all protein (about 1000 in all) and vitamin (about 20) activity, altering the metabolic processes.
 Therefore, when the pH level reaches a value of 8, metabolic disorders can cause death.